SeoulSKY/MazeSolver/README.md

 * the black tiles are the walls.
 * hold left-click and drag to create paths for the maze.
 It will be represented as white.
 * to delete the path, hold right-click and drag.
 * press space to solve the maze.
 The solution will be represented as green.
+Moving diagonal is not allowed.
 * press escape to reset the solution and clear the drawn paths.

 How to set up (ubuntu):